godofgeeks23/fourier-visualization/README.md

 # fourier-visualization

-A javascript app to visualize fourier series
+A javascript app to visualize fourier series using p5js